ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 -------

 A configuration file is not required for the vagrant provider.
-The default dataset backend is the ZFS backend.

 You will need a ssh agent running with access to the insecure vagrant private key: